dfm/adventofcode/README.md

 ## Usage notes

 **Session key**:
 To automatically download the inputs for a specific day, you'll need to have your AofC session key saved somewhere.
-To find it, log in on https://adventofcode.com, and use thhe developer tools to look at the cookies to find your session key.
+To find it, log in on https://adventofcode.com, and use the developer tools to look at the cookies to find your session key.
 Then save that key to a file called `.aoc` in the root of this repo, or as the `AOC_SESSION_KEY` environment variable.